 For fee payment deadlines, see Fees, Important Dates and Fee Deadlines (p.
-52).
+50).

-h.
+g.
 Credit for Previous Work

-A maximum of two term courses (6.0 credit hours) which have not been credited toward a completed university credential may be accepted for credit in the M.C. program.
+A maximum of two term courses (equivalent 6.0 credit hours) beyond those required for admission, which have not already been credited toward a completed university credential, may be accepted for credit in the M.C. program to the extent that they contribute to the elective part of the program.
+All courses considered for transfer credit must carry a grade of 'B-' or higher, and must have been completed no longer than five years prior to the student's admission or readmission to the program.